Vulfpeck: History

-Early works and Sleepify
+2011–2014: EPs and Sleepify

 The band's first release was titled "Beastly".
 It was released in April 2011 as a YouTube video.
 The track was noted by No Treble, an online magazine for bass players, for its bass performance.
 The band released its first EP, Mit Peck, in 2011 and a second EP, Vollmilch, in 2012.
 In 2013, three band members backed Darren Criss on his national tour, and Joe Dart was ranked as No Trebles 5th-favorite bassist.
 Vulfpeck's first live performance was at the Blind Pig in Ann Arbor, Michigan, followed by a performance in New York City at the Rockwood Music Hall in October 2013.
 The band released its third EP, My First Car, in August 2013.
 The EP features Antwaun Stanley on the band's first vocal track.
 A review of My First Car called it less energetic compared to the band's first two EPs but "still a fitting addition to a unique catalogue of music".

 In March 2014, Vulfpeck released Sleepify, a ten-track silent album on Spotify, in order to raise funds for an admission-free tour.
 The album generated $20,000 in royalties over a two-month period.
 Subsequently, Spotify removed the album stating it violated their terms of content.
 The band's royalty generation scheme received international press coverage.
 In July the band received the royalties and soon after announced the Sleepify Tour.

 In August 2014, the band released its fourth EP, Fugue State.
 The EP's second track "1612" is styled after Wardell Quezergue's works and features Antwaun Stanley on vocals.
 (Note: The song's title was inspired by the entrance code to an Airbnb Stratton was subletting.)
 The admission-free Sleepify Tour took place in September 2014.
 Tour locations included San Francisco, Los Angeles, Chicago, Ann Arbor and New York City.
 In 2015, Stratton proposed a more equitable model for Spotify payout distribution in which each artist's payout is based solely on that artist's listeners, rather than every listener using the service.